 In Chicago, all the dimensions show significant spatial autocorrelation, with SES, urbanization, and segregation all having Moran’s I values greater than 0.7–which is remarkably high.
 This is a unique finding… the exploratory factor analysis suggests a 4 factor fit (which loosely comports with the general factor ecology results), and the obliquely-rotated factors are essentially independent–but all have very strong spatial patterning.
 That suggests four social dimensions with four spatial signatures…

+In Chicago, home of the monocentric model, the urbanization factor reveals our concentric rings as clear as day–it’s pretty remarkable, actually.
+The dense urban core in red, followed by a ring of white, then the blue surrounding suburbs show a clearly declining density gradient as one moves outward from Lake Michigan.
+The other dimensions have more nuance, though.
 The family structure variable in Chicago is basically a map of where the young people live… Low-Low clusters are the young places–hip and trendy, but not very career-established, so not particularly high-income.
-The really hip and trendy places here ad the “High-Low” observations like wicker park and mount pleasant, where older established families (who can afford the relatively expensive places) live in the core of the cool neighborhood.
+The really hip and trendy neighborhoods here are the “High-Low” observations like Wicker Park and Mount Pleasant, where older established families (who can afford the relatively expensive places) live in the core of the cool neighborhood.

 And the segregation variable is a similarly familiar depiction of the Black and Hispanic neighborhoods in the region, whose hypersegregation (especially in Chicago) has been long studied.